-This sections describes Skyvia expression syntax which is used in expression mapping of data integration packages, using the new runtime.
+This sections describes Skyvia expression syntax which is used in expression mapping of data integration packages using the new runtime as well as data flow packages.
 Packages, using old runtime, use SSIS expression syntax.
 You can find more information about main syntax differences in the Main Differences between Old and New Runtime Syntax topic.

 Identifiers in our expression syntax are source column names.
 If an identifier does not coincide with any keywords, data types, or functions, consists only of English letters, numbers, or an underscore, and starts with an English letter or an underscore, you can use it without additional qualifiers.
 Otherwise, an identifier must be delimited by double quotation marks.
 Identifiers are case-sensitive.